/utils/repr_utils.py

 Functions:

-- generate_repr_from_string: Takes a class name and dictionary of attribute name-value pairs to create
+Takes a class name and dictionary of attribute name-value pairs to create a representation from scratch.

-- adjust_repr_padding: Helper function that adjusts the padding of the representation to ensure all
+Helper function that adjusts the padding of the representation to ensure all attributes are shown in-line.

-- format_repr_value: Formats the value of a nested attribute regarding padding and appearance with
+Formats the value of a nested attribute with regard to padding and appearance with the selected options.

-- normalize_repr: Formats the value of a nested attribute, cleaning memory locations and stripping whitespace
+Formats the value of a nested attribute, cleaning memory locations and stripping whitespace.

 """